Connect With Us On Instagram

 Do I Need To Cover My Tattoos In Cuba?

 You don’t need to cover your tattoos in Cuba.
 Particularly in Havana.
 But you are going to find the jineteros (street touts or scammers) incredibly annoying.
-And if you have visible tattoos they become even more annoying.
+And if you have visible tattoos, they become even more annoying.

-So I cover my tattoos in Havana.
+So, I cover my tattoos in Havana.
 It gives the jineteros less things to try and approach me for.
 And you’ll likely start covering up too.
-At least once you’ve heard the same lines 50+ times in a day.
+At least once you’ve heard the same lines, 50+ times in a day.

 A Great Restaurant And Cafe In Havana Staffed By Tattooed peeps

-It’s the one place in Cuba where the jineteros (street touts) wont be following you around saying ‘nice tattoos friend, where are you from?’ while they try to scam you.
-You can chill surrounded by fellow tattoo enthusiasts and either talk tattoos or just zone out with a drink.
+It’s the one place in Cuba, where the jineteros (street touts) wont be following you around saying ‘nice tattoos friend, where are you from?’ while they try to scam you.
+You can chill, surrounded by fellow tattoo enthusiasts and either talk tattoos, or just zone out with a drink.

 Where Can I Get More Information About Tattooed travel in Cuba?

 I’ve made a Cuba Frequently Asked Questions Page (FAQ) available on my travel blog.
-And I would strongly advise you to read it before traveling to Cuba.
+And I recommend you read it, before traveling to Cuba.
+My Cuba FAQ page will save you a lot of time and a significant amount of money on your trip to Cuba.

 Item added to cart.